elizabeth-millicanbxsy/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.

+# 2024-01-25
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project before moving on to less important tasks or bugs.
+You can use techniques such as the MoSCoW method (Must have, Should have , Could have and Won't have) to categorize and prioritize the tasks in a logical manner.
+ .Secondly, wisely plan the time.
+Time management is crucial in programming.
+Use tools like POMO (Piece of My Time) technique or time blocking to manage your work time effectively.
+Plan your breaks and rest time as well to avoid fatigue and maintain your focus.
+It is also essential to learn how to estimate the duration of a task accurately to ensure you have enough time to complete it.
+Finally, avoid multitasking as it can lead to decreased efficiency and quality of work.
+Instead, focus on one task at a time and switch between them when needed.